Explore Dr. Retzler’s HormoneSynergy® Longevity Medicine Resource Library

 • Liver markers such as ALT and AST

-• Body composition and visceral fat patterns
+• Visceral fat patterns

 This broader context helps determine whether the body is compensating with increased insulin output to maintain glucose control.